dafny-lang/blog/README.md

 # Running the blog locally

-If it's the first time, run in the directory:
+If it's the first time make sure you have [Bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) installed.
+Then, run in the directory:

 > bundle install

+If this fails, you might have an old Ruby version installed.
+Consider installing a Ruby version manager like [asdf](https://asdf-vm.com/), or [rbenv](https://github.com/rbenv/rbenv) to ensure you install the latest Ruby version through that version manager.

 To run the server,